 Maintenance Records.
 Record all maintenance and inspections.

-Juvenile Fish Passage Season (April 1*–December 15).
+Juvenile Fish Passage Season (April 1–December 15).

-*In 2018, the bypass system will begin operations on March 1, as described below.

-Operate from April 1 through October 31 for juvenile bypass, collection, and transport (except in 2018 when bypass operations begin March 1), and from November 1 through December 15 for adult fallbacks.
+Operate from April 1 through October 31 for juvenile bypass, collection, and transport, and from November 1 through December 15 for adult fallbacks.
 Operate according to criteria defined below and in the Corps of Engineers Juvenile Fish Transportation Plan (Appendix B).
 The transport program may be revised in accordance with the ESA Section 10 permit and NOAA Fisheries Biological Opinion.

 Forebay Area and Intakes.